 15 credits, Level 7 (Masters)

-An adventure in statistics consists of a series of lectures and practical classes, mainly aimed at introducing or re-introducing postgraduate students to statistical models.
-The lectures are aimed at delivering background theory and the practical classes are designed around interactive tutorials that put the theory from the lecture into practice using the open source (and free) statistics software R (implemented in RStudio).
-Through these tutorials students should develop a good working knowledge of RStudio (and R).
+The lectures are aimed at delivering background theory, while the practical classes are designed around interactive tutorials that put the theory from the lecture into practice using the free, open source statistics software R (implemented in RStudio).

 Topics may include: